F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

    The property ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.

-Or if using the Discovery via Tag option:
+Alternatively, if you are using the Discovery via Tag option:

 .. code-block:: json